run-ai/docs/docs/admin/integration/kubevirt.md

 You must create a CRD called _vm_ for each virtual machine. `vm` is a reference to a virtual machine and its capabilities.

-The Run:AI project is matched to a Kubernetes namespace.
-Unless manually configured, the namespace is `runai-<PROJECT-NAME>`. __Per Run:AI Project__, create a `vm` object.
+The Run:ai project is matched to a Kubernetes namespace.
+Unless manually configured, the namespace is `runai-<PROJECT-NAME>`. __Per Run:ai Project__, create a `vm` object.
 See KubeVirt [documentation](https://kubevirt.io/labs/kubernetes/lab1) example.
 Specifically, the created YAML should look like:

 ``` YAML